This post may contain affiliate links. Learn more.

 - Excellent for healing dry skin

 - Not suitable for sensitive skin

-Cheesbrough developed Vaseline after watching Pennsylvania oilmen use the byproduct of the oil-drilling process help heal skin cuts and burns.
-And that began his quest to seek effective solutions to America’s dry skin.
+Cheesbrough developed Vaseline after watching Pennsylvania oilmen use the byproduct of the oil-drilling process to help heal skin cuts and burns, and that began his quest to seek effective solutions to America’s dry skin.

 - Heals and strengthens skin

 “Big brand name” doesn’t always mean better, but Vaseline’s Fast Absorbing Body & Face Lotion is worth a serious look.
 It works quickly to heal dry skin and also works well as a facial moisturizer.